MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 > [!NOTE]
 > Let's start by defining terms.\
-> "Restart" simply means turning the device off and on.\
+> "Restart" simply means turn the device off and on.\
-> "Reset" means restoring the device to defaults through the Settings UI to reinstall the current image.\
+> "Reset" means restore the device to defaults through the Settings UI to reinstall the current image.\
-> "Reflash" means the device is connected to a PC, and a new image (optionally a different one) is being installed.
+> "Reflash" means the device is connected to a PC, and a new image (optionally a different one) is to be installed.

 ## Restart the device